unknown989/sdl_csgame_project_template/README.md

 # Welcome, Welcome

 So, this repo is built following my personal coding quirks—think of it as the “old-school” style of coding, where no fancy IDEs are involved.
 Just **VSCode** and a  **terminal**. ill do my best to guide you through setting it up, don’t worry!
+Btw, the repo, as i mentioned in lexue, has SDL2, SDL2_image, SDL2_ttf, SDL2_mixer and nova physics

 ## Prerequisites